igorkamyshev/farfetched/apps/website/docs/recipes/sids.md

 ### Single store

 In the state manager with single store (e.g. Redux), this problem does not exist at all.
 It is a single store, which can be serialized and deserialized without any additional information.
-Some tools offer single store like solutions (MobX), some does not try to solve this issue at all (Recoil, Zustand).

 :::info
 Actually, single store forces you to create unique names of each part of it implicitly.
 In any object you won't be able to create duplicate keys, so the path to store slice is a unique identifier of this slice.